 No, not even the day your kids were born.

-While these are all mostly things that would a mother shake her head, they are also things other dads can say, “Been there” to.
+While these are all mostly things that would make a mother shake her head, they are also things that other dads can say, “Been there” to.

 Now, like any learning experience in life, mistakes are always coupled with successes and you certainly have your fair share of successes.